James Lomas (rugby league)

-James Lomas (26 August 1879 – 11 February 1960), also known by the nickname of "Jumbo", was an English professional rugby league footballer who played in the 1890s, 1900s, 1910s and 1920s, and coached in the 1920s. three-quarter, and prominent goal-kicker, he captained the Great Britain national rugby league team.
+James Lomas (26 August 1879 – 11 February 1960), also known by the nickname of "Jumbo", was an English professional rugby league footballer who played in the 1890s, 1900s, 1910s and 1920s, and coached in the 1920s.
+A three-quarter, and prominent goal-kicker, he captained the Great Britain national rugby league team.
 After starting with his home town Maryport's rugby union club, Lomas switched to rugby league, playing for Bramley, Salford, Oldham and York in a career that lasted for twenty-four years from 1899 to 1923, and saw him set new transfer fee and point scoring records.
 He also played representative matches for England, Lancashire and Cumberland.
 After retiring from playing Lomas coached Salford.

 Early life

 Lomas was born on 26 August 1879 in Maryport, Cumberland, England, the son of Sarah (née Tyson) and James Lomas.
 He is the younger brother of Tom Smith, who played association football for Preston North End and Tottenham Hotspur.